tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/search-howto-management-rest-api.md

 To fully administer your service programmatically, you will need two APIs: the Management REST API of Azure Search, plus the common [Azure Resource Manager REST API](http://msdn.microsoft.com/library/azure/dn790568.aspx).

 The Resource Manager API is used for general purpose operations that are not service specific, such as querying subscription data, listing geo-locations, and so forth.
 To create and manage Azure Search services in your subscription, make sure your HTTP request includes the Resource Manager endpoint, subscription ID, provider (in this case, Azure Search), and the Search service-specific operation.

-[Get started with Azure Search Management REST API](http://go.microsoft.com/fwlink/p/?LinkId=516968) is a walkthrough of sample code that demonstrates application configuration and service management operations.
-The sample application issues requests to the Azure Resource Manager API as well as the service management API for Azure Search, giving you an idea of how to piece together a cohesive application that draws on both APIs.

 ## Endpoint